 As mentioned in the header, I really, really wanted to have a CD12 quite some time ago, in the era in which I collected CD players.
 It was my aim to have heard every significant high end CD player and for the longest time, the CD12 was the only one that was missing on my shortlist.
 At the time (some years ago) I figured that sooner or later one might be available for around 5000 euro.
 Still, somehow I always found the adverts too late, when they were already sold.

-But the Levinson 390S was always very satisfying and some time later I let the matter rest when I got into streaming.
-After getting a Linn Klimax DS/0, briefly the interest sparked again, purely at the thought of matching up those solid pieces of aluminium craftwork.
-But when I realised that the CD12 had entirely different dimensions from the Klimax DS/0, the interest waned again.
+But the Levinson 390S was always very satisfying and sometime later I let the matter rest when I got into streaming.
+After getting a Linn Klimax DS/0, briefly the interest sparked again, purely at the thought of matching up those solid pieces of aluminum craftwork.
+But when I realized that the CD12 had entirely different dimensions from the Klimax DS/0, the interest waned again.
 Call me shallow.
-But of course it was always mainly about the money.
+But of course, it was always mainly about the money.
 It was just too much outlay just to be able to listen to the CD12, if the Levinson served me so well.
 So, it actually never happened.
 And I’m glad that it didn’t!

 By now, I am glad that I never purchased the CD12 because now that I have finally had one in my system, I can only conclude to be somewhat disappointed in its sound, and so was its owner!
 This, neither of us did expect.

-At first it was difficult to put into words just what we were missing compared to the Levinson, but at some stage I realised that it was the same case as with the Linn Klimax DS/0. : a certain dynamic restraint, preventing the music to really flow from the speakers.
-In spite of all the low level detail and all other audiophile tricks, for us, in spite of what has been written in many reviews, the CD12 fails to sound “analog” and does in fact sound more like a CD player playing a recording than like a live performance.
+At first, it was difficult to put into words just what we were missing compared to the Levinson, but at some stage, I realized that it was the same case as with the Linn Klimax DS/0. : a certain dynamic restraint, preventing the music to really flow from the speakers.
+In spite of all the low-level detail and all other audiophile tricks, for us, in spite of what has been written in many reviews, the CD12 fails to sound “analog” and does in fact sound more like a CD player playing a recording than like a live performance.
 In addition, voices seem boxed in and don’t convince.
-With the DS/0 I felt very much the same, after being initially highly impressed by its addmittedly even higher low level resolution than the CD12.
+With the DS/0 I felt very much the same, after being initially highly impressed by its admittedly even higher low-level resolution than the CD12.
 But just like the arrival of the DS/1 made the DS/0 lose its silver lining, so does the Levinson for the CD12.